PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 ### Selective Caching System

 The hash-consing system employs a central predicate function (`hash-cons-cacheable?`) that performs a simple, lightweight structural check on objects to determine caching eligibility.
-The predicate examines object type and immediate properties only—no usage analysis or frequency tracking is required.
-This approach ensures that only high-repetition objects participate in caching, while low-frequency objects are excluded to avoid unnecessary overhead.
+The predicate examines object type and immediate properties only—no usage analysis, pattern recognition, or frequency tracking is required.
+This approach ensures that only object types likely to have many identical instances participate in caching, while object types that tend to be unique are excluded to avoid unnecessary overhead.

 ### Constructor-Level Implementation